ten3roberts/manta/README.md

 # Planned readme

-# Cuttle
+# Manta
 An open source game engine with the user in control.

 Gives you the power of high level lua, and low level C

-cuttle is written in C and usea the Vulkan api for rendering (openGL planned).
+manta is written in C and usea the Vulkan api for rendering (openGL planned).

 ## How does it work
-cuttle builds and links as a static library.
+manta builds and links as a static library.
 You create a C program and initialize your game and engine in whatever way you like

 The advantage with this is this you can configure and make the game engine behave the way you want for your game.